 The gunman who killed nine and wounded seven others at Umpqua Community College in Oregon asked his victims whether they were Christian – and then executed them if they answered yes, according to witnesses.

 Chris Harper Mercer, the 26-year-old man who has been identified in multiple reports as the gunman, was killed in a shootout with officers in a classroom building on campus.
 Police confirmed on Friday that he lived with his mother in the small city of Roseburg, Oregon, where Umpqua Community College is located.
+The father of one of the victims spoke to his daughter, Anastasia Boylan, before she went into surgery.
+"I've been waiting to do this for years," he said she recalled the gunman saying before shooting Anastasia's teacher point blank, according to CNN.

 Mercer then allegedly proceeded to ask the cowering students if they were Christians.